mike14747/strat-ratings-guide/docs/instructions.md

 #### Using this new feature

-You can't just copy/paste the data from the Master Roster file to **carded_players.xlsx** because it will include null values for empty IP and AB cells.
+You can't just copy/paste the data from the **Master Roster** file to **carded_players.xlsx** because it will include null values for empty IP and AB cells.

-To get the necessary data from the Master Roster file to paste into **carded_players.xlsx**, sort the Master Roster file by "Carded", then by "Name" and use this formula on row 2 of the first column to the right of the "Carded" column:
+To get the necessary data from the **Master Roster** file to paste into **carded_players.xlsx**, sort the Master Roster file by "Carded", then by "Name" and use this formula on row 2 of the first column to the right of the "Carded" column:

 ```text
 =IF(INDEX($A$2:$Z$852, ROW($A$1:$A$851), {1,3,19,25})<>"", INDEX($A$2:$Z$852, ROW($A$1:$A$851), {1,3,19,25}), "")
 ```

 **NOTE**: You'll need to adjust the above formula based upon how many carded players are in each season's Master Roster file.
 The above formula is set for having 851 carded players.
+There are some 852 numbers in that formula because line 1 is the header row.

-Highlight the formatted column data then copy/paste into the cardedPlayed array in: **/controllers/utils/cardedPlayers.js**.
+Highlight the formatted column data, then copy/paste into the cardedPlayed array in: **/controllers/utils/cardedPlayers.js**.
 Each player's **abbrevName** will automatically be calculated.

 Each time a significant number of RML team changes occur (eg: after drafts), this process can be repeated.